CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_api.md

 ### A1 notation

-This is the method to refer to one or a group of cells, it uses the sheet name, the column letter, and a numeric value that indicates the row, bellow examples taken from the google sheet documentation:
+The method refers to one or a group of cells.
+It uses the sheet name, the column letter, and a numeric value that indicates the row.
+Bellow examples taken from the google sheet documentation:

 - `Sheet1!A1:B2` refers to the first two cells in the top two rows of Sheet1.
 - `Sheet1!A:A` refers to all the cells in the first column of Sheet1.